Battle of Ruxu (217)

-The battle
+Battle

 Before Cao Cao's massive army arrived at the battlefield, Sun Quan's second-in-command, Lü Meng, had already started to strengthen the defences of Ruxu fort, leaving the transportation and retreat route open for Sun.
 Meanwhile, Cao Cao operated his Hefei fortress as a front-line base, stationing his troops there; in addition, Cao Cao ordered Zang Ba and Sun Guan to mobilize their "Qingzhou Corps" to the battlefield.

 When Cao Cao pressed on Ruxu fort, Sun Quan sent out Ling Tong, Xu Sheng and the like to do battle.
 During the ensuing engagement, Sun Guan was killed in action, and Cao Cao temporarily halted the attack.
 The development was not as optimistic as Cao had expected, so he set up numerous camps across a river, and prepared for a long-term war.
 Cao ordered Xiahou Dun to lead his "26 armies" from Juchao to the frontline.

-Facing the growing number of Cao Cao's troops, Sun Quan ordered his generals to maintain a line of defensive, which Cao was never able to break.
+Facing the growing number of Cao Cao's troops, Sun Quan ordered his generals to maintain a line of defense, which Cao Cao was never able to break.

-The tide of battle turned heavily in Sun Quan's favour when Gan Ning led 100 men into Cao Cao's main camp under cover of nightfall and laid waste to the camp, throwing Cao's armies into confusion.
+The tide of battle turned heavily in Sun Quan's favour when Gan Ning led 100 men into Cao Cao's main camp under cover of night and laid waste to the camp, throwing Cao's armies into confusion.
 Gan Ning and his unit left without any casualties, and the demoralized armies of Cao Cao withdrew from the battle.